 The concept of Geostatistics Lessons was initiated at the Centre for Computational Geostatistics.
-The early attempt at a Guide to Best Practices failed because of a too-large scope; these Lessons provide the needed guidance in manageable units.
+These Lessons provide the needed guidance on best practices in geostatistical modeling in manageable units.

 Geostatistics provides a probabilistic view to spatial prediction.
 The true spatial distribution of geologic properties is the result of a complex succession of physical, chemical and biological processes.
 A limited number of data are collected with error.
 Uncertainty arises because of this limited sampling and geological variability at all scales.
 We fall back on probabilistic tools to quantify uncertainty and generate numerical models of what the spatial distribution of geological properties might be like.